acoustic-content-samples/sample-article-create/README.md

 #### Note – When updating a content item for immediate publish, an existing published (status field set to ready, non-draft) content item can be updated via HTTP PUT with the content item still in the "ready" state.
 If you wish to create a draft of the current ready item for the update, to be reviewed by another user in the authoring UI before publishing the changes, you would call the /authoring/v1/content/{id}/create-draft API first, to create a draft copy of the content item, then invoke the update (HTTP PUT) with the draft content item id.
 That additional flow is left as an exercise for the reader.

-### Resources
+## Resources

-API Explorer reference documentation: https://developer.ibm.com/api/view/id-618
+Acoustic Content developer documentation: https://developer.goacoustic.com/acoustic-content/docs

-Watson Content Hub developer center: https://developer.ibm.com/wch/
+Acoustic Content API reference documentation: https://developer.goacoustic.com/acoustic-content/reference

-Watson Content Hub forum: https://developer.ibm.com/answers/smartspace/wch/
+Acoustic Content Samples Gallery: https://content-samples.goacoustic.com/